jacobsfletch/payload/examples/preview/cms/README.md

 # Payload Preview Example

-This example demonstrates how to implement preview into Payload using [Versions](https://payloadcms.com/docs/versions/overview) and [Drafts](https://payloadcms.com/docs/versions/drafts).
+This example demonstrates how to implement preview in [Payload](https://github.com/payloadcms/payload) using [Versions](https://payloadcms.com/docs/versions/overview) and [Drafts](https://payloadcms.com/docs/versions/drafts).

 There is a fully working Next.js app made explicitly for this example which can be found [here](../nextjs).
 Follow the instructions there to get started.
 If you are setting up preview for another front-end, please consider contributing to this repo with your own example!